 Can I Make Changes Outside of the AEP?

 Once the Annual Enrollment Period ends, you may still be able to make changes to your coverage.
 For example, January 1 to March 31 is the Medicare Advantage Open Enrollment Period.
-During this time, you can make a one-time switch to a new Medicare Advantage (Part C) plan or return to Original Medicare without incurring a penalty.
+During this time, you may be able to make a one-time switch to a new Medicare Advantage (Part C) plan or return to Original Medicare without incurring a penalty.

 If any number of special circumstances apply to you, you may make changes to your Medicare Advantage and Part D coverage by using a Special Election Period (SEP).

 ● ● ●

 With AEP right on the horizon, we recommend one great way you can learn more about plans in your area.
-The Medicareful Plan Finder shows you Medicare plans nearby and connects you with an agent who can help you.
+The Medicareful Plan Finder can show you nearby Medicare plans and connect you with an agent who can help you.
 Get started by clicking any orange Find Your Plan link today!

 Medicare Interactive — Six things to know about Fall Open Enrollment